COLCHESTER DEVELOPMENT REGULATIONS

 4.02 General Development Two (GD2)

-A. Purpose.
-To provide a range of commercial, light industry and compatible multi-family dwellings and related uses for the Fort Ethan Allen neighborhood and vicinity.
+4.02–A Purpose.
+To provide a range of commercial, light industry and compatible multi-unit dwellings and related uses for the Fort Ethan Allen neighborhood and vicinity.

 (a) Class one properties, or properties with municipal water and municipal sewer, shall have a maximum residential density of ten (10) dwelling units per acre unless otherwise provided through the use of transfer of development rights under Section 7.06 herein.